Book: Searching for Peter Mayle’s Provence

 It’s definitely not a travel guide!
 It’s a collection of stories.
 A sort of travel memoir.
 For anyone who loves reading about Provence or France, it should give them a couple of laughs.

 Searching for Peter Mayle’s Provence is the antithesis of Mayle’s books.
 We’ve got dangerous car rides, stinky landladies, and fake Englishwomen to deal with.
-I tried to take different components of my travels in Provence, like the neighborhood bar and shared stories around them.
+I tried to take different components of my travels in Provence, as the neighbourhood bar and shared stories around them.